-A: Individuals on the Community Living waiver and the Family and Individual Supports waiver can only receive a DD waiver at a lower priority when every person in the state who is assigned to Priority 1 status receives a waiver slot.
-Individuals on the Building Independence waiver assigned to Priority 2 or 3 may receive a slot if no one in a lower priority category has requested independent living.
+A: For the Community Living waiver and Family and Individual Supports waiver, people with Priority Two status will receive a waiver slot only when every person in the state who is assigned a Priority One status receives a waiver slot.
+For the Building Independence waiver, an individual assigned to Priority Two or Three may receive a slot if no one in a lower priority category has requested independent living.